Fogo Island (Newfoundland and Labrador): Tilting Registered Heritage District

-Fogo Island first attracted Europeans because of the extensive opportunities for commodity harvesting, including seal skins and oil, lumber, fur-bearing animals, salmon and of course cod.
-Over time, settlers on the island concentrated on processing dried cod, mainly because that was the product that most interested the merchants who dealt in the region of Fogo.
-From about 1850 until the widespread depletion of fish stocks in the 1990s, cod was king.
-In recent years, the economy of the island has seen diversification away from solely fishing to tourism and cultural industries.

-Fishing has always been a hard life.
+In 2022, the Tilting Recreation and Cultural Society (TRACS) and Heritage NL began a preliminary inventory of traditional skill holders in the area.

+Fisherman's Union Trading Company Building

 Before Confederation with Canada, the mercantile classes of St John's, Newfoundland became rich by holding a near-monopoly stranglehold on both the supply of goods to the Newfoundland outports and on the sale of fish from them.
 In the early 20th century, the Fisherman's Protective Union was formed in an attempt to break this stranglehold.
 It was a form of co-operative with general stores owned by fishermen for fishermen.
 One of the Fishermen's Union stores still stands at Seldom-Come-By on Fogo Island, now open as a museum complete with general store, port installations, fishing implements and equipment for the manufacture of cod-liver oil.

-Today, the Fogo Island Cooperative continues to successfully stake footholds in new fish markets.
-Communities began recognising the appeal of their land and heritage as cultural tourism opportunities.

-Crab and lobster fisheries have largely replaced the cod fishery; a fish-packing plant remains in operation in the town of Fogo.
+Marconi Station

 A Marconi radio transmitting station was once operational atop a hill near the town of Fogo; operating with a spark-gap transmitter to establish maritime communications, the station was forced to close around the time that radio became common for household use as the spark-gap design generated unacceptable levels of radio interference.
 Efforts to rebuild this station as a historic site commenced in 2002.

-In 1967, the island played a key role in the development of what came to be known as the "Fogo Process," a model for community media as a tool for addressing community concerns, when an Extension field worker from Memorial University, Fred Earle, and Colin Low shot 27 films with Fogo Islanders as part of the National Film Board of Canada's Challenge for Change program.